 Did you know that wetlands are home to sundews, nature’s plant oddities that eat insects?
 Searching for sundews and catching insects to feed them with is exciting.
 It is worth paying close attention to the things around you as there is life among the moss, and the most wonderful insects are flying between the gnarly pine trees.

-The easily accessed excursion sites in the Geopark wetlands and useful excursion tips have been compiled in a brochure.
+The easily accessed excursion sites in the Geopark mires and useful excursion tips have been compiled in a brochure.
 The sites have services that make excursions go more easily, such as places to rest.
 There are campfire sites, where you can build a fire unless there is an active forest fire warning.

 You should favour durable and lightweight dishes on excursions.
 Litter can be prevented in advance, and you must take any rubbish generated during the excursion with you out of the wilderness.